Prosper, Texas: Demographics

 According to the 2020 U.S. census, the town of Prosper had a population of 30,174, up from 9,423 at the 2010 census.
+The median household income as of 2023 was $176,000.

+Economy

+According to the city's 2023 Comprehensive Annual Financial Report, the top 10 employers in the city are:

 Arts and culture

 Prosper holds an annual Christmas festival, and Fourth of July event.
 Each May, Prosper Founders Fest celebrates its history, people, and arts.
 The event combines the Prosper Fire Department's "Barbecue Cookoff", a 5K race, an art show, a music festival, and a Sunday Family Fellowship.

 Education

 Most of the Town of Prosper is served by the Prosper Independent School District.